5 surprisingly well paid jobs in the U.S.•

 Do you have a need for speed?
 If you love F1 racing then you will love this job.
 As a race engineer, you are the go-between between the race car mechanics and the driver and are responsible for getting feedback from the driver, analyzing the data available and making decisions about the setup needed for maximum performance.
 With this job you can accelerate your earnings too!
 New graduates start at $42,000 to $50,000, and are fast-tracked to junior engineer roles, which earn more than $67,000 with just a few years’ experience.
 Senior race engineers can earn between $84,000 and $152,000, and promotion often leads to six-figure salaries.

 Whether you’re motivated by money, passion or both, kununu can help you to find THAT job.
-Check out our blog for tips and tricks and our 3.5 million reviews from 896,729 employers for real workplace insights.
+Check out our blog for tips and tricks.
+Currently we’re having 4 million reviews for real workplace insights on personal experience, salary, company climate, and application processes for 935,290 companies.
 You’re sure to find all of the info you need, happy job hunting!